 - Check that items are not a prohibited item (gas powered, firearm, dangerous, etc).

 - Have each participant read and sign RELEASE FROM LIABILITY

 - Check legibility of RELEASE FROM LIABILITY.
 If complete & legible, keep at registration table.

 - Fill out Repair Ticket with: Date (if not already entered), Name, Time in (clock), Item description, issue with item, Weight (scale), Log the item (s) into the main item tracking sheet.

-- Give Repair Ticket to participant and direct to appropriate Fixer Station.
-Or set item on the HOLD table.
+- Attach Repair Ticket to the item.
+Set item on the HOLD table.
+Fixer volunteers will choose the items they are most comfortable with.
 If monitor volunteers are available, they can direct attendee to correct fixer location.

-* Participants can only bring up to 2 items per event.
+* Participants are limited to 2 items per event.